akhealth/EIS-Modernization/procurement-docs-search/Request-for-Proposals.md

 The length of the contract will be from the date of award, approximately **DATE**, for approximately **NUMBER days / months / years** until completion, approximately **DATE**.

 ### Deliverables

+**THIS WILL BE PULLED FROM THE [STATEMENT OF WORK](https://github.com/AlaskaDHSS/acq-alaska-dhss-modernization/blob/master/procurement-docs-search/Statement-of-Work.md)**

 The contractor will be required to provide the following deliverables: